eclipse/epsilon-website/n/mkdocs/docs/doc/articles/hutn-basic/index.md

 ### Non-containment references

 Non-containment references are specified using a HUTN identifier, which is the string appearing in double-quotes as part of an object\'s declaraton.
-Below, the second Family has the identifier \"bloggs.\" In the following HUTN, The first family references the second family, using the familyFriends reference:
+Below, the second Family has the identifier "bloggs."
+In the following HUTN, The first family references the second family, using the familyFriends reference:

     Family {
       familyFriends: Family "bloggs"